 Prescription drugs seem to not be a reliable source for tackling the problem, as they can have serious side effects and only have a success rate of 50%.

 So what are some ways to increase serotonin naturally?

 Sleep is king

-I have said it before “Sleep is King” having a healthy sleeping pattern is one of the easiest ways to combat cortisol levels in return helping in keeping serotonin at healthy level.
+I have said it before “Sleep is King” having a healthy sleeping pattern is one of the easiest ways to combat cortisol levels in return helping in keeping serotonin at a healthy level.

 Erratic sleep schedule can disrupt serotonin production.
 When serotonin levels are not normal, sleep disturbances and other issues can result, including depression and chronic fatigue syndrome.